Carlos-Reiss/AppDoeSangue/README.md

   # create database postgress
   docker run -it -p 5432:5432 postgres

-  # open the docker image and create a database called "Donate" with contains in './config/configureConnection.
+  # open the docker image and create a database called "doadores" with contains in './config/configureConnection.
 Within the database create 3 fields name, email and "sangue"

   # Go into the repository
   $ cd DoeSangue